Congressional Maps 2021

-This report presents 116th congressional district and state data about homeownership and the housing market that REALTORS® can use to advocate for sustainable and affordable homeownership.
-Homeownership represents the achievement of the American dream and is associated with upward economic and social mobility and wealth creation.
+These state and congressional district reports present a wealth of information that REALTORS® can use to advocate for sustainable and affordable homeownership.
+Homeownership represents the achievement of the American dream, is the primary pathway for moving up the economic ladder and wealth accumulation, and is associated with positive educational, health, and other desirable social outcomes.

-In the first quarter of 2020, the U.S. homeownership rate rose to 65.3%.1 While the homeownership rate has improved since it hit a low of 62.8% in 2016, it remains below the peak rate of 69.2% in 2004.
-By age group, the homeownership rate has declined the most among the 35-44 year old age group and among Black households, but it has improved among Hispanic households.
-Family income is a key determinant of homeownership, so comprehensive policies are needed to increase homeownership.
+In the third quarter of 2020, the U.S. homeownership rate rose to 67.4%.1 While the homeownership rate has improved since it hit a low of 62.8% in 2016, it remains below the peak rate of 69.2% in 2004.
+By race, homeownership improved among Hispanic households, but decreased for other races, with the largest decline among Black households.

 Homeownership provides an opportunity for households and the succeeding generations to move up the economic ladder and build up wealth.
-In 2016, the median net worth of homeowners was $231,400, 45 times the median net worth of renters of $5,200.2
+In 2016, the median net worth of homeowners was $231,400, 45 times the median net worth of renters of $5,200.
+Ownership of a primary residence typically accounts for 90% of the total assets of families.2

 Housing and real estate contribute to economic output and employment.
-In the first quarter of 2020, housing and real estate construction ( residential and commercial) accounted for nearly 20% of gross domestic product.
-Based on the most recent data (2018), 19.2 million people are employed (payroll and self-employed) in construction, real estate, rental, and leasing, making up 10% of total employment.
+In the third quarter of 2020, housing and real estate construction (residential and commercial) accounted for 20% of gross domestic product.
+Based on the most recent data (2019), 19 million people worked as payroll or self-employed workers in real estate, construction of buildings, or in specialty trades, accounting for 9% of total employment.
 Every existing home sale is associated with two jobs.

 Stable housing and homeownership is associated with positive educational and health outcomes, civic participation, and other positive societal outcomes by encouraging the formation of safe, stable, and livable neighborhoods.3